-Instruction for Startup owner.
+Instruction for a startup owner.
 Part 3

-Recap In a previous article from series, we discussed a problem space with some hypothesis which Mark was going to solve by developing a great mobile app.
+Recap in a previous article from series, we discussed a problem space with some hypothesis which Mark was going to solve by developing a great mobile app.
 We did it to help Mark to understand how the development process should look like and how to avoid problems as Mark had.
-You can read about the whole situation in PART 1 and in PART 2.
+You can read about the whole situation in Part 1 and in Part 2.

 In the current article, we discuss a solution space.
 Whenever you are going to develop an application, you should have in mind that first - you need to address a problem you next are going to solve.